Bangor University - North Wales Clinical Psychology Programme

 Qualifications:

-A 2:1 in your undergraduate and the average for your final year modules marks needs to be 60% or higher
+A 2:1 in your undergraduate and the average for your final year module's marks needs to be 60% or higher.

-A recognised conversion degree, with a 2.1 or first class, and the average for all your modules marks needs to be 60% or higher.
+OR a BPS accredited ‘conversion’ degree, with a 2.1 or first class, and the average for all your modules marks needs to be 60% or higher.
 For a conversion course, all modules will be used to calculate this average.

-A 2:2, with a completed PhD
+OR a 2:2, with a completed PhD.

 Experience: